stevenrskelton/stevenrskelton.github.io/_posts/2022-08-12-scala-3-aws-lambda-functions.md

       throw ex
 ```

-## Automated Deployment from Github Actions
+## Automated Deployment from GitHub Actions

 While AWS has their own internal CI/CD pipeline similiar to GitHub, but it is important to continue to view cloud providers as commodity and interchangeable.
-Github (which is hosted in Azure) can easily interact with AWS.
+GitHub (which is hosted in Azure) can easily interact with AWS.

-The Github Action is a short snippet of YAML:
+The GitHub Action is a short snippet of YAML:
 ```yaml
 - name: Build Assembly
   run: sbt test assembly